Cover design

 EAN: 5 030094 108820

 This CD project was made possible by the Award of the Shiers Trust Grant in 2004.
-The Award is facilitated by the Royal Television Society in association with the British Film Institute, BBC Heritage and the National Museum of Photography, Film and Television in Bradford, West Yorkshire.
+The Award is facilitated by the Royal Television Society in association with the British Film Institute, BBC Heritage and the National Media Museum in Bradford, West Yorkshire.

 Audio Documentary